peteroupc/peteroupc.github.io/requests.md

 [**https://peteroupc.github.io/exporand.html**](https://peteroupc.github.io/exporand.html)

 A _partially-sampled random number_ (PSRN) is a data structure holding the initial digits of a random number that is built up digit by digit.
-There are some open questions on PSRNs.
+The following is an open question on PSRNs.

-1. Are there constructions for PSRNs other than for cases given earlier in this document?
-(The constructions include uniform PSRNs, where the digits are generated uniformly at random; as well as exponential PSRNs or e-rands, where the PSRN follows an exponential distribution.)
-2. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
+Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
 However, as explained in "[**Arithmetic and Comparisons with PSRNs**](https://peteroupc.github.io/exporand.html#Arithmetic_and_Comparisons_with_PSRNs)", the result of the operation is an interval that bounds a random number that is _not_ always uniformly distributed in that interval.
 For example, in the case of addition this distribution is triangular with a peak in the middle, and in the case of multiplication this distribution resembles a trapezoid.
 What are the exact distributions of this kind for other interval arithmetic operations, such as division, ln, exp, sin, or other mathematical functions?

 <a id=More_Algorithms_for_Arbitrary_Precision_Sampling></a>
 ## More Algorithms for Arbitrary-Precision Sampling